shannon3297/rainbowRoller/index.md

 5/8:
 Was unfortunately unable to make much progress in our 30 minutes of lab time due to other exam preparation but were able to compact the product back together and plotted pressure and gyro data together: ![See here (right click to view)](https://github.com/shannon3297/rainbowRoller/blob/master/assets/gyro+pressure.jpg)

-Reflections:
+## Reflections:
-This project taught me a lot about the importance of passion and persistence.
+This project taught us a lot about the importance of passion and persistence.
 We also gained a multitude of technical skills in coding in C++, working with mbed, MATLAB data analysis, and compact product packaging, to name a few.
 Cheers!